 Freeze For Later: Follow Step 1-3.
 Let the meat mixture fully cool, then freeze in a freezer bag or container.
 Freeze along with the buns and cheese slices to create a meal kit.

 Prepare From Frozen: Thaw the meal kit.
 Rewarm the meat mixture in the Instant Pot on the Low slow cooker setting or in the microwave, stirring occasionally.

-Stovetop Instructions: You can make this quickly on the stovetop using these instructions.
+- Stovetop Instructions: You can make this quickly on the stovetop using our Homemade Sloppy Joes recipe.

-Beef Substitutions: You can also use ground turkey or ground chicken for this recipe, instead of ground beef.
+- Ground Beef Sub: You can substitute ground turkey or ground chicken for the ground beef, if desired.

 - Substitute for steak seasoning: Use 1 teaspoon salt, 1/2 teaspoon black pepper, 1/8 teaspoon garlic powder, 1/8 teaspoon onion powder, 1/8 teaspoon paprika, and a pinch of red pepper flakes.

 - Gluten-free version: Use gluten-free buns or serve over baked potatoes (perhaps as part of a Baked Potato Bar).
 Also, be sure to select a gluten-free Worcestershire sauce, like Lea Perrin’s brand.

 - Dairy-free version: Omit the optional cheese slice.